Captainmorgan37/ASP-FF-Dashboard/docs/flightaware_integration.md

 Launch the dashboard again and the webhook toggle will render when those values are available.

+#### Troubleshooting “Missing secrets”

+If the diagnostics panel still reports `Missing secrets: AWS_ACCESS_KEY_ID, AWS_REGION, AWS_SECRET_ACCESS_KEY`, it means the app could not read **non-empty** values for one or more of those keys.
+The `_resolve_secret()` helper trims whitespace and treats empty strings as “missing,” so the entries must be present either in `.streamlit/secrets.toml` or as environment variables with actual values.
+After updating secrets, restart the Streamlit app so that `st.secrets` is reloaded.
+Once the credentials are visible to the app, the warning will disappear; any subsequent issues (for example, IAM permission errors) will surface as a different DynamoDB connection error instead of the “Missing secrets” message.

+> **Security note:** Do not commit real credentials to the repository.
+A public GitHub project exposes every tracked file—including `.streamlit/secrets.toml`—to anyone who clones or forks it.
+Keep production secrets in a local, untracked `secrets.toml` (or inject them via environment variables in your deployment platform) and rely on placeholders or mocked values inside the repo.

 The production FlightAware alerts are currently processed through a managed AWS pipeline that feeds the Streamlit dashboard.
 The high-level flow is: